parisChatz/ros-rl-env/README.md

-# Pioneer 3DX ROS Environment for Reinforcement Learning
+# ROS Environment for Reinforcement Learning

 This repository contains the ROS environment necessary for launching and controlling the **Pioneer 3DX** robot in a Gazebo simulation.
 It is specifically designed to work with a custom [Gymnasium-ROS wrapper](https://github.com/mazqtpopx/cranfield-navigation-gym.git) that integrates ROS and reinforcement learning (RL) for training and controlling the robot.